tlenex/node-busmq/README.md

 ##### bus#persistify(name, object, attributes)

-Create a new persisted object.
+Create a new [Persistable](#persistable) object.
+Persistifying an object adds additional methods to the persistified object.
+See the  API

 * `name` - the name of the persisted object.
 * `object` - the object to persistify.
 * `attributes` - an array of attribute names to persist.

-Persistifying an object adds the following methods to the object:

-* `save(cb)` - save all the dirty properties.
-The dirty properties are marked as not dirty after the save completes. `cb` has the form `function(err)`.
-* `load(cb)` - load all the tracked properties.
-All properties are marked as not dirty after the load completes.
-`cb` has the form `function(err, exists)` where `exists` is true if the persisted object was found in the bus.
-* `persist(ttl)` - start a periodic timer to continuously mark the persisted object as being used.
-`ttl` specifies the number of seconds to keep the object alive in the bus.
-* `unpersist()` - stop the periodic timer.
-This will cause object to expire after the defined ttl provided in the persist method.

 ##### bus#federate(object, target)